San Diego Third-Party Child Visitation Lawyers

 Biological parents generally have exclusive authority in regards to child custody and choosing who will be part of a child's life.
 Others may be able to establish visitation rights, however, if they have lived in the same household as the child for an extended period of time.
 The burden is on the party requesting visitation to show that continuing the relationship would be in the child's best interests.
 Visitation will generally be found as being in a child's best interests if the child emotionally benefits from an ongoing relationship, or if the child may be harmed by interruption to the relationship.

 If you are requesting visitation, you should not attempt to navigate this process alone.
 Our San Diego-based lawyers have handled many third-party visitation cases.
 We use your initial consultation to determine the nature of the relationship between yourself and the child.
 We will then file the necessary petitions to begin the case and, if appropriate, will file a motion for immediate visitation.
 The discovery process can be utilized as the case progresses so that issues in the parents' home can be established and presented to the court.

 Our founder, Thomas M. Huguenor, has been certified as a family law specialist by the State Bar of California.
-In our more than 35 years of experience, Huguenor Mattis, A.P.C., has handled numerous visitation cases for relatives and former stepparents.
-Maintaining a relationship may be critical to the child's well-being, and it is not something you should entrust just any law firm.
+In our more than four decades of experience, Huguenor Mattis, A.P.C., has handled numerous visitation cases for relatives and former stepparents.
+Maintaining a relationship may be critical to the child's well-being, and it is not something you should entrust to just any law firm.
 We have a history of obtaining results for clients that other lawyers previously said were unreachable, as shown in our testimonials.
 Call our San Diego family law attorneys at (858) 458-9500 today to schedule your initial consultation.